Shakeology Review: Can Shakes Cause Weight Loss?

 Shakeology is a weight loss shake sold by Beachbody, a popular health and nutrition brand that recently rebranded to BODi.
 The brand describes Shakeology as "Your Daily Dose Of Dense Nutrition" and claims that the shakes are "formulated to help reduce cravings and support healthy weight loss."

-In this article we’ll answer all of these questions and more as we review the clinical trial on Shakeology to find out if the products are proven to cause weight loss.
+In this article we’ll answer all of these questions and more, as we examine the clinical trial on Shakeology to determine how much weight loss these shakes cause.

 Is Shakeology Proven to Cause Weight Loss?